implydata/learn-druid/website/courses/druid-basics/index.md

 1. Check that you have the prerequisite hardware and software.
 1. Follow the instructions to Druid it on your own machine!

-If you don't have time, don't worry – watch the walkthrough in the following video:
+If you don't have time, don't worry–watch the walkthrough in the following video:

 <!--TBD UPDATE FINAL VIDEO-->